Add To Favorites

 Creative writing goes intergalactic with imaginary planet mobiles and fictional adventures in a new galaxy.

 Measure and cut construction paper to fit around a long recycled cardboard tube.
-Write the name of your galaxy in large metallic letters on the paper.
+Students write the names of theri galaxy in large metallic letters on the paper.
 Glue to the tube.
 Tie planets onto tube.
 Hang mobile from the ceiling with additional yarn.

 Use Crayola® Oil Pastels to make stenciled skies with stellar effects.